Felix Nmecha

-Felix Kalu Nmecha (born 10 October 2000) is a German footballer who plays as a midfielder for Bundesliga club Borussia Dortmund and the Germany national team.
+Felix Kalu Nmecha (born 10 October 2000) is a German professional footballer who plays as a midfielder for Bundesliga club Borussia Dortmund and the Germany national team.

 Club career

 Manchester City

 Nmecha made his Manchester City debut in the second leg of the EFL Cup semi-final against Burton Albion, replacing Oleksandr Zinchenko in the 67th minute, in which Manchester City won the game 1–0.
-Nmecha scored the winning goal in the U18 Premier League Cup final on 19 March 2019, against Middlesbrough U18.
+He scored the winning goal in the U18 Premier League Cup final on 19 March 2019, against Middlesbrough U18.
 On 3 November 2020, Nmecha provided an assist for João Cancelo on his Champions League debut for City as a substitute for Kevin De Bruyne in a 3–0 home win over Olympiacos in the group stage.
-Nmecha was released by City at the end of his contract on 30 June 2021.
+He was released by City at the end of his contract on 30 June 2021.